openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

         - Use case: Large scale performance testing.

     Depending upon your cluster size and use case, run `$ oc apply -f <lokistack yaml manifest>`
-4. LokiStack should be created under `openshift-operators-redhat` NS
+4. LokiStack should be created under `openshift-operators-redhat` namespace

 ### Setting up FLP service and creating service-monitor
 Navigate to the `scripts/` directory of this repository and run `$ populate_netobserv_metrics`